Russ Harvey Consulting - Computer and Internet Services

 Most Windows 10 Computers Cannot Run Windows 11

-Windows 11 Replacing Windows 10
+Windows 11 Replaced Windows 10

-Supported Lifetime Redefined
+Supported Lifetime Redefined for Windows

 The current version, 22H2, will be the final version of Windows 10, and all editions will remain in support with monthly security update releases through that date.